APIGA INDIA 2026

 APIGA Logo

-APIGA India 2025 is a two-day capacity development workshop focused on Internet governance-related topics to be held on 21 & 22 March 2025.
+APIGA India 2026 is a two-day capacity development workshop focused on Internet governance-related topics to be held in 2026 (Dates to be decided).
 This localized version brings together stakeholders from the Internet Governance ecosystem to discuss, share knowledge, and build capacity.

 Through dynamic workshops, real-world simulations, and expert-led sessions, you'll gain practical insights into: